Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Redshift values in our simulation sample modified with respect to the 3FHL

 \item {\bf 1ES 0647$+$250}: This source has redshift $z$ = 0.203 in the 3FHL catalogue.
 This value \citep{Rec03} has been classified as tentative.
-Recent high signal to noise spectra \citep{Pai17} failed to show any features, therefore we consider its redshift unknown.
+Recent high S/N spectra \citep{Pai17a} failed to show any features, and therefore we consider its redshift unknown.

 \item {\bf PMN J0816$-$1311}: PMN J0816$-$1311 has redshift $z$ = 0.046 in the 3FHL catalogue obtained from a 6DF spectrum \citep{Jon04, Jon09}.
-A MgII system at $z$ = 0.288 has, however, been detected in its spectrum with X-Shooter \citep{Pit14}.
-Its redshift is thus higher than 0.288 and we adopted $z$ = 0.3 as its redshift in our simulations.
+However, an MgII system at $z$ = 0.288 has been detected in its spectrum with X-Shooter \citep{Pit14}.
+Its redshift is thus higher than 0.288, and we adopted $z$ = 0.3 as its redshift in our simulations.

-\item {\bf NVSS J110735$+$022225}: The redhsift of NVSS J110735$+$022225 is unknown in the 3FHL catalogue.
-An MgII system at $z$ = 1.0743 has been detected in its SDSS spectrum (Fig. \ref{fig_newplots}, second row, left) and we took this value as its redshift.
+\item {\bf NVSS J110735$+$022225}: The redshift of NVSS J110735$+$022225 is unknown in the 3FHL catalogue.
+An MgII system at $z$ = 1.0743 has been detected in its SDSS spectrum (Fig. \ref{fig_newplots}, second row, left), and we took this value as its redshift.

 \item {\bf RBS 0970}: This source has redshift $z$ = 0.124 in the 3FHL catalogue.
-This value \citep{Per96} has not been confirmed in several subsequent observations \citep[see e.g.] [] {Pai17}.
+This value \citep{Per96} has not been confirmed in several subsequent observations \citep[see e.g.] [] {Pai17b}.
 We therefore consider its redshift unknown.

 \item {\bf S4 1250$+$53}: The redshift of S4 1250$+$53 is unknown in the 3FHL catalogue.
 An MgII system at $z$ = 0.664 has been detected in its SDSS spectrum (\ref{fig_newplots}, second row, right) and we adopted this value as its redshift.